The plugin problem

 }

-// Retrieve the typed interface
+// Dispense retrieves the typed interface from the remote process.

 raw, err := rpcClient.Dispense("greeter")